How Much Insurance To Buy and What Types of Coverage Do You Need?

-An incident-free driving history always will result in a lower premium.
+An incident-free driving history (meaning no accidents or traffic violations) will always result in a lower premium.

-Insurance companies group you with other individuals who share your general risk characteristics - such as the number of years driving experience.
-To calculate your individual premium (how much they will charge you), the company uses a base rate for your group, then adjusts it to reflect your individual risk factors and appropriate discounts for which you are eligible.
-In determining your actual premium, insurance companies may consider factors such as your years of driving experience, the number and type of your at-fault accidents, the number and type of your traffic violations, the vehicle you drive, and the place where you garage that vehicle.
+Insurance companies group you with other people who share your general risk characteristics - such as the number of years driving experience.
+To calculate your individual premium (how much they will charge you), the company uses a base rate for your group, then adjusts it to reflect your individual risk factors and any discounts for which you are eligible.
+In figuring out your actual premium, insurance companies may consider factors such as your years of driving experience, the number and type of your accidents, the number and type of your traffic violations, and the vehicle you drive.
 Insurance companies may also consider other risk factors if those factors are relevant to risk and approved by the Commissioner.

 Prohibited Underwriting and Rating Factors:

 Insurance companies are prohibited from using certain factors for either underwriting or rating in Massachusetts.
 Underwriting is the way a company decides it wants to write you a policy (the company sorts applicants into groups of people that present similar risk and decides to accept, deny or limit coverage).
 Rating is how a company figures out your actual premium.
 A rate for each group will be set based on the claims paid by the insurer for the people in that group.
 The higher the average losses from a group, the higher the rates for that group.

 For underwriting, insurers are may not use sex, marital status, race, creed, national origin, religion, age, occupation, income, principal place of garaging, education, home ownership, sexual identification and gender identity.
 For rating, companies may not use sex, marital status, race, creed, national origin, religion, age (except for drivers who are 65 years or older), occupation, income, education, home ownership, sexual orientation and gender identity.
 Insurance companies are also prohibited from using credit information from consumer reporting agencies for either underwriting or rating.